Myofascial Release in Langley, BC

 Scar tissue and post-injury adhesions

-Who is Myofascial Release Therapy For?
+Who Myofascial Release for?

 Individuals with chronic or stubborn muscle tension